 If you are like us, you are familiar with chickens and ducks.
 You may have even raised them on your property.
-However, you may be less familiar with another great genus of birds that are growing in popularity worldwide: guinea fowl.
+However, you may be less familiar with another great family of birds that are growing in popularity worldwide: the guinea fowl.

 What Are Guinea Fowl?

-Guinea fowl, also presented as one word, guineafowl, is a genus of birds native to Africa.
+Guinea fowl, also presented as one word, guineafowl, are of birds native to Africa.
 They are characterized by their featherless heads and boisterous nature.

 Guinea fowl are said to resemble partridges and chickens, although they behave differently.
 While chickens and other common domestic fowl live quite happily on the ground, some guinea fowl prefer high perches.
 They are also not as tame as chickens and don’t like to be handled.

-Guinea fowl are large, with the females usually slightly heavier than the males.
+Guinea fowl are large, with the females usually slightly heavier than the males, weighing up to four pounds.
 They live in groups, often large flocks, and most mate for life.
 While these characteristics are true of all guinea fowl, the habitat in which they live varies.
 Some live in forests while others are found in grasslands.
 Below we’ll cover the six species of guinea fowl, including the one species most commonly found worldwide.

 There are four genera of guinea fowl.
 Within each genus, there are one or two distinct species.
 The characteristics and habitat of each species differ widely which makes these birds fascinating to learn about.